-Past and future landslides are of great concern to visitors to Emerald View Park and those living on and near the steepest slopes.
+Past and future landslides are of great concern to visitors to Emerald View Park and to those living on and near the steepest slopes.
 The City of Pittsburgh has worked to mitigate landslides on these hillsides, and continues to work to alleviate the stress on the slopes.
 In 2020, the project team reviewed past records and recent LiDAR data to discern the condition of Emerald View Park's slopes.

-According to the referenced Allegheny County Landslide Portal (ACLP) and the United States Geologic Survey (USGS) Landslide maps, the majority of Emerald View Park's slopes have been labeled as slopes with moderate to severe susceptibility to landsliding due to the outcropping red beds.
+According to the referenced Allegheny County Landslide Portal (ACLP) and the United States Geological Survey (USGS) landslide maps, the majority of Emerald View Park's slopes have been labeled as slopes with moderate to severe susceptibility to landsliding due to the outcropping red beds.
 Red beds include zones of weak claystone and indurated clay in which abundant, ancient, and recent landsliding has occurred.
 It should be recognized that claystone and red beds weather and decompose rapidly when exposed to air and water.
 As the red beds weather and decompose, they experience a significant loss of strength.
 Slopes in these materials can erode and/or slump and slide over time, resulting in downslope instability and deposition of weathered claystone and clay along the base of the slope.
-Development plans should account for the issues associated with red beds, including the potential for weathering over time.
+Development plans should account for the issues associated with red beds, including the potential for weathering over publication date of the references.
+The ACLP reference also indicates three "reported landslides" exist within the limits of the park.
+The ACLP reference defines the reported landslides as being part of a database prepared by the Allegheny County Emergency Services (911) and the Allegheny County Department of Public Works.
+Additionally, two large areas of the existing slopes above Carson Street have been identified by the USGS and ACLP references as steep slopes most susceptible to rockfalls.